Merck Manual

 History of present illness should ascertain how long swelling has been present, whether it is unilateral or bilateral, and whether it has been preceded by any trauma (including insect bites).
 Important accompanying symptoms to identify include itching, pain, headache, change in vision, fever, and eye discharge.

 Past medical history should include recent eye injury or surgery; known heart, liver, renal, or thyroid disease; and allergies and exposure to possible allergens.
-Drug history should specifically include use of angiotensin-converting enzyme (ACE) inhibitors.
+Medication history should specifically include use of angiotensin-converting enzyme (ACE) inhibitors.

 Physical examination